-The mission of the Sustainability Accounting Standards Board (SASB) Foundation is to establish and maintain disclosure standards on sustainability matters that facilitate communication by companies to investors of decision-useful information.
+The mission of the Sustainability Accounting Standards Board (SASB) Foundation is to establish industry-specific disclosure standards across environmental, social, and governance topics that facilitate communication between companies and investors about financially material, decision-useful information.
 Such information should be relevant, reliable and comparable across companies on a global basis.

 The SASB Foundation envisions an investment universe where a shared understanding of companies’ sustainability performance enables companies and investors to make informed decisions that drive improved sustainability outcomes and thereby lead to improved long-term value creation.